 Then it was off to the sunshine state of Florida to be the Executive Chef at the Forbes four-star/four diamond Eau Palm Beach Resort & Spa to oversee four dining venues, In Room Dining for over three hundred rooms, Private Club and thirty thousand square feet of banquet space.
 During his second year the resort was awarded the highest honor from Forbes the coveted five stars/five diamonds.

-Then after having two amazing boys decided to settle down in the Carolinas enjoying the mountains, coastlines and small town feels.
-Josh has traveled overseas multiple times to France, Switzerland, Greece and Italy as well as being a guest Chef in Mexico and Russia.
+Then after having two amazing boys decided to settle down in the Carolinas enjoying the mountains, coastlines and small-town feels.
+Josh has traveled overseas multiple times to France, Switzerland, Greece, Egypt, Isreal, and Italy as well as being a guest Chef in Mexico, Greece and Russia.

-When he is not in the kitchen, he can be found watching his favorite baseball team, the New York Yankees, or his Dad’s favorite football team, the New York Giants, while unwinding with his favorite cocktail, a Gin & Tonic.
+When he is not in the kitchen, he can be found watching his New York Yankees, or the New York Football Giants, while unwinding with his favorite cocktail, a Gin & Tonic.
 He is a supporter of the James Beard Foundation having been invited cook at the house on multiple occasions, The V Foundation for Cancer Research and Meals on Wheels.
 Josh has also partnered with Taste of the NFL and Taste of the Kentucky Derby, two organizations that rally top chefs to raise money in support of food banks.